-If you've been injured in a car accident, collecting important information from the scene of the crash can make or break your personal injury claim, but what information should you be looking for?
+If you've been in an accident, collecting information from the scene can make or break your personal injury claim, but what information should you be looking for?

 So what information should you be collecting after an accident?